 The output is not a theoretical BPMN diagram.
 It is a map of every distinct path actually taken, annotated with frequency and duration.
 A workflow your SOP claims has two paths might have forty-seven variants in reality — each deviation a data quality issue, an edge case someone built a workaround for, or a policy exception that became the default.
 Variant count is one of the most diagnostic signals in the entire analysis.
 It tells you whether you have a stable process (low variants, safe for RPA) or a judgment-intensive one (high variants, candidate for an LLM).

 Mining tools also compute conformance (how often the actual process matches the intended one), bottleneck attribution (which steps accumulate wait time), and root cause attribution (which case attributes correlate with slow cases).
-For every workflow in your event log, you get a quantified profile: how big it is, how slow it is, how variable it is, where the pain compounds.
+For every workflow in your event log, you get a quantified profile: volume, cycle time, variability, bottleneck location.
 That profile is the input to an AI suitability scoring model.
 The whiteboard is not.[5]

 SOP documents written in 2019 and never updated